codemonkeyfrom-space/site/README.md

-# Code-monkey-from-space
+# AstroChimp's Blog

-A blog by a character called code-monkey from space.
+A blog by a character called AstroChimp